alienresident/sakai-portal-assets/documentation/Adding-Sass-to-Sakai.md

 	tool-ie.css
 ```

-The big difference is that these example style files will be compiled using `sakai_compass_compile.rb`
+The big difference is that these example style files will be compiled using `Sakai-Compass-Compile.rb`

 ```
 morpheus-master/